augustovictor/software-architecture-specialization/README.md

 - The UML notation for interface implementation by a class is a dotted arrow.
     - Interface touches the head of the arrow;
     - Class touches the tail of the arrow;

+#### Classes relationships
+- Dependency: Class A uses class B. But class A does not contain an instance of B as part of its own state.
+    - UML notation: dashed open arrow
+- Association
+    - UML notation: solid open arrow
+- Generalization
+- Realization

+---

+## Design Principles

+### Generalization Principles

+### Modeling Behaviour

+### Model Checking